The following guidelines are recommended for improving Siebel EIM performance:

 Verify that all indexes exist for the tables involved.
-Keep in mind, however, that for large loads you should drop most of the indexes from the target tables to increase the speed of the process, rebuilding those indexes afterward when the process is finished.
+Keep in mind, however, that for large loads you must drop most of the indexes from the target tables to increase the speed of the process, rebuilding those indexes afterward when the process is finished.

-Limit tables and columns to be processed using ONLY BASE TABLES/COLUMNS configuration parameters to minimize EIM processing.
+Limit tables and columns to be processed using ONLY BASE TABLES/COLUMNS configuration parameters to minimize Siebel EIM processing.

-Consider disabling the Docking: Transaction Logging system preference during the EIM run.
+Consider disabling the Docking: Transaction Logging system preference during the Siebel EIM run.
 Switching off transaction logging improves performance; however, this benefit must be balanced with the need for mobile users to reextract afterward.

 Altering batch sizes to find the optimal batch size for a given business component typically helps resolve performance issues.
-The batch size is dependent upon the quantity of data and which type of EIM process you are running.
+The batch size is dependent upon the quantity of data and which type of Siebel EIM process you are running.

 NOTE: Although the limit of rows you can process is directly related to the capabilities of your database server, executing batches greater than 100,000 rows is strongly discouraged.

-For EIM delete processes that use the DELETE EXACT parameter, use a batch size of 20,000 rows or less.
+For Siebel EIM delete processes that use the DELETE EXACT parameter, use a batch size of 20,000 rows or less.

 Perform regular table maintenance on EIM tables.
 Frequent insert or delete operations on EIM tables can cause fragmentation.
 Consult your database administrator to detect and correct fragmentation in the EIM tables.